-The Honduras international has been granted a work permit to play in England and will join up with the Latics when his contract with Sporting Kansas City expires in January
+Wigan have confirmed midfielder Roger Espinoza has been granted a work permit and will join the club from Sporting Kansas City in January.

 The 26-year-old has US citizenship having moved there at the age of 12 but represents Honduras, the country of his birth, at international level.